sebastianlarisch/spryker-docs/docs/scos/dev/technology-partner-guides/202108.0/marketing-and-conversion/analytics/fact-finder/using-fact-finder-tracking.md

   - `queryFromSuggest` - This parameter indicates that the FACT-Finder query was triggered through a selection from the suggestion list.
 In this case send the parameter with the value true.
   - `userInput` - Please use this parameter to send the order of letters the shop user entered until the search query was triggered.

-To use tracking on the back-end, provide the dependency to your module dependency provider.
+To use tracking on the backend, provide the dependency to your module dependency provider.

 **Сode sample**